Yuri211212/Hotel-Booking-App/README.md

 ### Description:
 An API server that a front-end developer could integrate to:
- -get the list of hotels around a specific location -create a booking for a given hotel on specific dates for a specific guest -list the bookings in a given hotel
+ * get the list of hotels around a specific location
+ * create a booking for a given hotel on specific dates for a specific guest
+ * list the bookings in a given hotel

-To get the hotels in a specific area is used HERE API Postman collection with request examples and draw.io file with routes map you may find at the /doc.
+To get the hotels in a specific area is used HERE API Postman collection, .yaml and draw.io file you may find at the /doc.
 By default each hotel has 10 rooms per night and HERE APi returns max 10 nearest hotels.

 ### Languages, Technologies, Tools:
 * TypeScript
 * Node.js
 * Express
+* Jest
+* Swagger-UI
 * Joi
 * Bootstrap
 * Postman